ishaan2304/Food-delivery-system/README.md

 # Food-delivery-system
-food delivery system using python and sql database
+food delivery system using python and sql database.